yypbd/metadata-to-erd/README.md

 ## Description

-This is a tool that automatically generates Entity Relationship Diagrams (ERD) in PlantUML using SQLAlchemy's MetaData.
+This is a tool that automatically generates Entity Relationship Diagrams (ERD) in PlantUML or D2 using SQLAlchemy's MetaData.

 ## Features